svn2github/dotnetzip/Readme.txt

 The Documentation
 --------------------------------------------

-There is a single .chm file for all of the DotNetZip library features, including Zip and Zlib stuff.
+There is a single set of developer reference documentation for all of the DotNetZip library features, including Zip and Zlib stuff.
+It is packaged in two ways: As a .chm file, and as a Help Viewer 1.0 resource.
+The latter is the new format suitable for viewing within VS2010.

 If you only use the Zlib stuff, then you should focus on the doc in the Ionic.Zlib namespace.
+Likewise BZip2.
 If you are building apps for mobile devices running the Compact Framework, then ignore the pieces that deal with SaveSelfExtractor() and AES.

 Consult the help file for more specifics here.